 - 4 large eggs

-- Note: Crystalized Ginger can be usually found in the spice aisle of your grocer.
-However, "candied" ginger is the same thing and usually cheaper.
+- Crystalized Ginger can be usually found in the spice aisle of your grocer.
+However "candied" ginger is the same thing and usually cheaper.

 - Position a rack in the center of the oven and preheat the oven to 350F degrees.
 Lightly grease the bottom and sides of a 9-inch springform pan.
 Cut an 18-inch square of heavy aluminum foil and wrap the foil around the outside of the pan.

-- Place the flour, sugar, salt, pecans, and ginger in the bowl of a food processor and process until the pecans are finely ground.
-Add the butter and process until the mixture forms coarse crumbs.
-Add the water and process until the dough starts to come together.
+- Place 1 cup flour, ¼ cup sugar, ⅛ teaspoon salt, ⅓ cup pecans, and ¼ cup ginger in the bowl of a food processor and process until the pecans are finely ground.
+Add ½ cup butter and process until the mixture forms coarse crumbs.
+Add 1 Tablespoon water and process until the dough starts to come together.
 Press the dough into an even layer over the bottom of the prepared pan.

 - Bake the crust for 23-25 minutes, until it is just beginning to brown.
 Place the pan on a wire rack and cool completely.
 Reduce oven temperature to 325F degrees.

-- In a medium bowl, whisk together the pumpkin puree, heavy cream, vanilla extract, cinnamon, ginger, nutmeg and salt.
+- In a medium bowl, whisk together 1 cup pumpkin puree, ½ cup heavy cream, 2 teaspoons vanilla extract, 1 teaspoon cinnamon, ½ teaspoon ginger, ¼ teaspoon nutmeg and ¼ teaspoon salt.
 Set aside.

-- In another medium bowl, beat the cream cheese at medium low speed until creamy, about 2 minutes, scraping down the sides of the bowl as necessary.
-Gradually add the sugars and beat until blended.
+- In another medium bowl, beat 1 ¼ pounds cream cheese at medium low speed until creamy, about 2 minutes, scraping down the sides of the bowl as necessary.
+Gradually add ½ cup granulated sugar, ½ cup brown sugar and beat until blended.
 Add the pumpkin mixture and mix again until blended.
-Add the cornstarch and mix just until combined.
-Add the eggs one at a time, mixing just to incorporate after each addition and scraping down the sides of the bowl as necessary.
+Add 1 Tablespoon cornstarch and mix just until combined.
+Add 4 eggs one at a time, mixing just to incorporate after each addition and scraping down the sides of the bowl as necessary.
 After all the eggs are incorporated, continue to beat the filling for an additional minute to ensure the mixture is smooth.

 - Scrape the batter over the cooled crust.
 Place the wrapped pan in a roasting pan or large baking pan.
 Pour enough hot water into the roasting pan to come up just 1 inch of the sides on the springform pan.
 Bake the cheesecake in the water bath for 65-75 minutes, until the center of the cake is set but still slightly wobbly (the cake will set completely as it cools).